cpoohee/MLPluginTemplate/readme.md

 However, most of the demos are lacking in fidelity with audio downsampled to 20khz or less.
 Ideally it should be is at least 44100Hz.
 The resultant generated audio are therefore missing high-end frequencies 10khz and more.
-Our plugin should avoid not sacrifice fidelity.
+Our plugin should avoid sacrifice fidelity.

 # Practical Plugin Goals
 - To generate high quality audio usable for mixing. (sample rate >= 44100Hz)